 If you know any contractors, ask for their opinions (good and bad) on the accountancy firms they have used in the past.

-You could also do some online research, via industry bulletin boards and ‘comparison sites’, although we would urge some caution.
-Many so-called ‘reviews’ will have been written on behalf of the service providers themselves, rather than by contractors.
+You could also do some online research via industry bulletin boards and ‘comparison sites,’ although we would urge caution.
+Many so-called ‘reviews’ will have been written by service providers rather than contractors.

 What is a preferred supplier?

-If you are a new contractor, you may also be encouraged to join a large contractor accountancy firm by your recruitment agency.
+If you are a new contractor, your recruitment agency may also encourage you to join a large contractor accountancy firm.

-There is often a ‘preferred supplier’ relationship between recruiters and service providers – whereby the agent receives some kind of ‘commission’ for each contractor they sign up.
+There is often a ‘preferred supplier’ relationship between recruiters and service providers, whereby the agent receives a commission for each contractor they sign up.

-So, don’t be rushed into making a decision on the spot – take your time to see what else is on offer first.
+So, don’t be rushed into making a decision on the spot—take your time to see what else is available first.

 What happens if you want to change accountants in the future?

-If you’re not happy with your current accountant due to poor service, a hike in fees, or any other reason, it is usually a fairly simple process to switch providers.
+If you’re not happy with your current accountant due to poor service, a hike in fees, or any other reason, switching providers is usually a fairly simple process.

 Find out how to maximise your chances of a smooth switch in our guide to changing accountants.